jager47X/AI-RAG-FLOW-AI-Powered-Datawharehouse-System-/README.md

 - Other Configuration:
   - THRESHOLD_QUERY_SEARCH - Threshold of the cosine simialrity of the search
   - TOP_QUERY_RESULT - Number of query retiriveted at once
-  - LIMIT=1000   -  limit of the query per day
+  - LIMIT -  limit of the query per day

 ## License
 #### This project is licensed under the Apache License 2.0.